larsiusprime/polymod/README.md

 ```

 For context, this function runs when a bee visits a flower, touches it, and gains pollen.
 The default script will remove pollen from the flower, start a cooldown timer, and make it appear faded to indicate that it's depleted.

-Now, let's explain how the macro injection works.

 Note that the function body is empty.
 The macro will inject all the necessary boilerplate to load the `emptyFlower.txt` script file during the `Demo` class's constructor, and at runtime when `emptyFlower()` is called, the `flower:Flower` parameter will be passed in to the script as a local variable.
 So the final `emptyFlower()` function post macro-injection actually looks something like this: